-One twin is a rich 80’s girl; what more do I need to say about the contents of her closet?
+One twin is a rich '80s lady; what more do I need to say about the contents of her closet?
 Not much, because we see the contents of her closet in one scene.
-Since lives are traded, it’s the housewife wearing most of the furs, but let’s say it’s Stephanie Powers and be done with it.
+Since lives are traded, it's the housewife wearing most of the furs, but let's say it's Stephanie Powers and be done with it.

 The sisters meet up in Venice to celebrate their birthdays.
-Sabrina brings her marquee fur to the party; a full-length, white fox trimmed sheared cross fox coat.
-Now, this coat conflicts me; yes, it’s a fox, but the shearing bugs me.
+Sabrina brings her marquee fur to the party; a full-length, white fox-trimmed sheared cross fox coat.
+This coat conflicts me; yes, it's a fox, but the shearing bugs me.
 On the other hand, the shearing does accentuate the white fox collar and cuffs.
-Oh, and she’s smoking while wearing it.
+Oh, and she's smoking while wearing it.

 A plan is hatched, and the sisters separate, “Stephanie” taking up Sabrina's life and furs and heading back to London wearing the full-length fox coat.

 As we see in Stephanie's close-up, this coat works much better in the dark, and it's far more visible than Stephanie's classic 80s bouffant, and that's saying a lot.